andrea-f/bitmovin-player-augment-seekbar-metadata/README.md

   --mpd_output manifest.mpd \
 ```

-### 1.4 Encode with Bitmovin!
+**Or encode with Bitmovin!**

 Follow the interactive step-by-step encoding process here: https://bitmovin.com/dashboard/encoding/create/vod

-### 1.5 Serve the content

-Serve the content locally from `localhost` or upload the content on S3 (make sure to set CORS accordingly to accept all headers otherwise for audio and video files it will result in a CORS error).
+Once the video has been encoded and packaged, serve the content locally from `localhost` or upload the content on S3 (make sure to set CORS accordingly to accept all headers otherwise for audio and video files it will result in a CORS error).
 In permissions, set CORS configuration for bucket: